 Just as you can optimise the content of your videos, so you must optimise the title and thumbnail.
 You must see which combination is the most effective at engaging your target audience.
 A/B testing entails sharing two or more different concepts/titles/images, and then judging which is the most effective.
 You do this by reviewing the responses you get from your chosen audience.
 For example, you may find that when you use the title, ‘Top 5 Ways to Target the Tech-Savvy Grads with Video’ you get a better response than when you use ‘Recruiting Tech Grads – A Guide to Video’.

-If you are interested in discussing a campaign, a video, or even just want a little guidance on anything video related, our team of experienced filmmakers are on hand to help.
-Drop us a message here and one of the team will get straight back to you.
+If you are interested in discussing a campaign, a video, or even just want a little guidance on anything video related, our experienced corporate marketing video production team is on hand to help.
+Drop us a message here and one of them will get straight back to you.